dzangfan/evason/README.md

 , result: (((take3 "Where") "is") "Alice") }
 ```

-This feature, called [currying](https://en.wikipedia.org/wiki/Currying), is common is functional programing partially because of its flexibility of cooperate with other functions.
+This feature, called [currying](https://en.wikipedia.org/wiki/Currying), is common is functional programming partially because of its flexibility of cooperate with other functions.
 For example, we can easily define a new function by provide some but not all arguments to `take3`:

 ```javascript
 { whereIs: ((take3 "Where") "is")